skyhitblog/skyhitblog.github.io/index.md

 I'm a day dreamer.
 Probably I day dream more than I should.
 And you will always find me working on new ideas!

-I'm a big fan of design, Math, Chess and Catan.
+I'm a big fan of design.
+I like math, chess and catan.
 My love for good stories, music and food is endless.

 I love writing, producing films with my team and also developing new apps and businesses.